stephskaggs/swimnaustin/about.md

 ---

-<p class="body-copy">If you’ve spent a summer in Austin you understand why swimming holes are so popular.
+<p>If you’ve spent a summer in Austin you understand why swimming holes are so popular.
 It's really hot here.
 Like, really hot.
 Coincidentally, swimming holes are cool.
 (No apologies for the pun.
+They are.)

-They are.)<br>But after a few years and dozens (and dozens) of trips to swimming holes throughout each summer, we got annoyed with checking a bunch of different sites to find hours, costs, parking information, blah, blah, blah.
+<p>But after a few years and dozens (and dozens) of trips to swimming holes throughout each summer, we got annoyed with checking a bunch of different sites to find hours, costs, parking information, blah, blah, blah.
 And then checking Instagram to see the status.
 Water?
 No water?
 Big crowd?
-Deserted?<br>And that’s where this site comes in.
+Deserted?And that’s where this site comes in.
 See the swimming holes.
 Get the information.
-Check Instagram.<br>
+Check Instagram.</p>

-<p class="body-copy">You're welcome.
+<p>You're welcome.
 Now grab your suit and go swimming.</p>